silviaCerby/gitbook/docs/support_and_use_cases/explore/explore-password-policies.md

 ---
-description: This article describes the Password Policies feature that enables you to configure password rotation policies per app.
+description: "This article describes the Password Policies feature that enables you to configure password rotation policies per app."
 intercom_id: 11465716
 ---